forgerock-dss/count-system-objects/README.md

 A script to count system objects in ForgeRock Identity Cloud.

-See this blog for more - https://medium.com/@darinder.shokar/how-to-count-the-total-number-of-remote-users-in-forgerock-identity-cloud-cfa11fd350f6
+See [this](https://medium.com/@darinder.shokar/how-to-count-the-total-number-of-remote-users-in-forgerock-identity-cloud-cfa11fd350f6) blog for more.